beschasny/runup/README.md

 Pomodoro timer implementation for **Arduino Uno R3** (or compatible) using a **Multifunction Shield** and a **DS1302 RTC module**.
 It helps manage work in focused sprints, track productivity with daily historical statistics stored in EEPROM and customize timer behavior with various settings.

 The runUp device is easy to assemble and requires no soldering.
 It uses widely available, low-cost components, making it accessible for hobbyists and beginners.
-The Multifunction Shield plugs directly onto the Arduino Uno, and the DS1302 RTC module connects via simple jumper wires.
+The Multifunction Shield plugs directly onto the Arduino Uno and the DS1302 RTC module connects via simple jumper wires.

 The device can be placed into a simple DIY enclosure.
 Using two transparent acrylic Arduino Uno cases, hex standoffs, bamboo sushi stick and heat-shrink tubing, you can easily build a good-looking case.